kyma-project/kyma/docs/kyma/12-13-trigger-function-with-event.md

 type: Getting Started
 ---

-This tutorial shows how to trigger a Function with an event from Commerce mock connected to Kyma.

-> **NOTE:** To learn more about events flow in Kyma, read the [eventing](/components/event-mesh) documentation.
+As the final step, you will trigger the Function with the `order.deliverysent` event type from Commerce mock, send a sample event from the mock application, and test if the event reached the Function.

 ## Steps